pindaroso/zksnark-verifier-standard/eip-zkSNARK-verifier.md

 ### Functions

 #### `verify`
-The `verify` function forms the 'crux' this standard.
-The parameters are intended to be as generic as possible, to allow for verification of any zk-snark:
+The `verify` function forms the crux this standard.
+The parameters are intended to be as generic as possible, to allow for verification of any zk-SNARK:

 - `proof`
   Specified as `uint256[]`.
   `uint256` is the most appropriate type for elliptic curve operations over a finite field.
-Indeed, this type is used in the predominant 'Pairing library' implementation of zk-snarks by Christian Reitweissner.
+Indeed, this type is used in the predominant 'Pairing library' implementation of zk-SNARKs by Christian Reitweissner.
   A one-dimensional dynamic array has been chosen for several reasons:

-  - Dynamic: There are several possible methods for producing a zk-snark proof, including PGHR13, G16, GM17, and future methods might be developed in future.
+  - Dynamic: There are several possible methods for producing a zk-SNARK proof, including PGHR13, G16, GM17, and future methods might be developed in future.
 Although each method may produce differently sized proof objects, a dynamic array allows for these differing sizes.
   - Array: An array has been chosen over a 'struct' object, because it is currently easier to pass dynamic arrays between functions in Solidity.
 Any proof 'struct' can be 'flattened' to an array and passed to the `verify` function.
 Interpretation of that flattened array is the responsibility of the implemented body of the function.
 Example implementations demonstrate that this can be achieved.
   - One-dimensional: A one-dimensional array has been chosen over multi-dimensional array, because it is currently easier to work with one-dimensional arrays in Solidity.
 Any proof can be 'flattened' to a one-dimensional array and passed to the `verify` function.
 Interpretation of that flattened array is the responsibility of the implemented body of the Adhering Contract.
 Example implementations demonstrate that this can be achieved.

 - `inputs`
   Specified as `uint256[]`.
   `uint256` is the most appropriate type for elliptic curve operations over a finite field.
-Indeed, this type is used in the predominant 'Pairing library' implementation of zk-snarks by Christian Reitweissner.
+Indeed, this type is used in the predominant 'Pairing library' implementation of zk-SNARKs by Christian Reitweissner.
   The number of inputs will vary in size, depending on the number of 'public inputs' of the arithmetic circuit being verified against.
-In a similar vein to the `proof` parameter, a one-dimensional dynamic array is general enough to cope with any set of inputs to a zk-snark.
+In a similar vein to the `proof` parameter, a one-dimensional dynamic array is general enough to cope with any set of inputs to a zk-SNARK.

 - `verificationKeyId`
-A verification key (for a particular arithmetic circuit) only needs to be stored on-chain once.
+  A verification key (referencing a particular arithmetic circuit) only needs to be stored on-chain once.
 Any proof (relating to the underlying arithmetic circuit) can then be verified against that verification key.
 Given this, it would be unnecessary (from a 'gas cost' point of view) to pass a duplicate of the full verification key to the `verify` function every time a new `(proof, inputs)` pair is passed in.
 We do however need to tell the Adhering Verifier Contract which verification key corresponds to the `(proof, inputs)` pair being passed in.
 A `verificationKeyId` serves this purpose - it uniquely represents a verification key as a `bytes32` id.
 A method for uniquely assigning a `verificationKeyId` to a verification key is the responsibility of the implemented body of the Adhering Contract.

 ## Backwards Compatibility
 - At the time this EIP was first proposed, there was only one known and working set of Verifier contracts for zk-SNARKs on the Ethereum mainnet - deployed by [EY](https://www.ey.com).
   [EY's](https://www.ey.com) initial [implementation](#implementations) does not exactly adhere to the draft specification of this EIP, but EY have agreed that there is no need to provide backwards compatibility with their initial implementation.
+  - :warning: TODO: Explain rationale why proposer does not adhere with contract but other implementations should.
 - Dr Christian Reitwiessner's excellent [example](#6.5) of a Verifier contract and elliptic curve pairing library has been instrumental in the Ethereum community's experimentation and development of zk-SNARK protocols.
 Many of the naming conventions of this EIP have been kept consistent with his example.
 - Existing zk-SNARK compilers such as [ZoKrates](#6.3), which produce 'Verifier.sol' contracts, do not currently produce Verifier contracts which adhere to this EIP specification.
+  - :warning: TODO: Provide a converter contract or technique which allows ZoKrates verifier.sol contracts to adhere with this EIP.

 ## Test Cases